louMoxy/project-nightingale/content/blogs/updates-feb-2021.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
-content = "Secondly, we have now almost completed our interview process for the new Project Nightingale research assistant.
+content = "Finally, we have now almost completed our interview process for the new Project Nightingale research assistant.
 Interviews were last week, and we are super excited to have someone new joining the team soon!
 This will enable us to expand and work on additional analysis of the Project Nightingale dataset, as well as potentially exploring other aspects of novel app development.
 We will introduce you to the new member once the position has been finalised!
 This role has been funded by the Sir Halley Stewart Trust, who we are extremely grateful to have supported this important work." has_padding = true headerColor = "#F5B54B" headline = "Recruitment of Project Nightingale research assistant"